locationtech/udig-platform/docs/user/en/getting_started/walkthrough1/Welcome.rst

 * To close the :guilabel:`Welcome` view click the :guilabel:`x` next to the word welcome.

-* You can return to the welcome screen at any time using the :menuselection:`Help --> Welcome` menu item.
+* You can return to the welcome view at any time using the :menuselection:`Help --> Welcome` menu item.